 What To Pack and Wear When Visiting Taroko Gorge

 - Umbrella (optional).
 Many other visitors brought umbrellas instead since the rain can be abrupt and hard.
-Some areas, like on the Buluowan Bridge, can get windy, so make sure to pack a windproof umbrella.
+Some areas, like the Buluowan Bridge, can get windy, so make sure to pack a windproof umbrella.

 - Running shoes or hiking shoes.
-The paths in Taroko National Park are well-maintained, so you can visit most of the park on just a pair of running shoes with some traction.
+The paths in Taroko National Park are well-maintained, so you can visit most of the park with just a pair of running shoes with some traction.
 I wore my hiking shoes, which I don’t think was necessary for the terrain, but I was glad that they were waterproof.

 - Water.
 Most attractions in the park will not have water readily available, so bring some water.
 I brought my reusable water bottle that kept my water cold for hours, which is great since the weather is mostly humid and warm in Taroko Gorge.

 - Mosquito repellent.
 Taiwan has mosquitos that can spread dengue fever (you’ll see signs in Taipei encouraging you to protect yourself), so you’ll want to pack bug spray.
-I like to use this bug repellent lotion since I think it works better than the spray alternatives.
+I like to use this bug-repellent lotion since I think it works better than the spray alternatives.